MSchatzUW/CMAP_docs/faq_and_contributing/datasubmission.rst

 1. **var_short_name**: variable short name
     - type: string
     - length: <50 chars
     - Computer-readable short name.
 Should not contain any leading numbers, special characters (ex: '&') or spaces.
-Ex: SST
+    - example: SST

 2. **var_long_name**: descriptive variable name
     - type: string
     - length: <500 chars
     - Human readable variable name.
 Think of this as a common name for the variable.
-Ex: Sea Surface Temperature
+    - example: Sea Surface Temperature

 3. **var_sensor**: device by which variable is measured